-For your Oracle Databases located in virtual machine DB systems, you can choose to encrypt the database using your own encryption keys ("customer-managed keys"), or use Oracle-managed encryption keys.
+For your Oracle Databases located in the DB systems, you can choose to encrypt the database using your own encryption keys ("customer-managed keys"), or use Oracle-managed encryption keys.

 You can perform the following actions.

-- Enable customer-managed keys when you create OCI virtual machine DB system databases that use Oracle Database 19.13 or later.
+- Enable customer-managed keys when you create DB systems that use Oracle Database 19.13 or later.

 - Rotate your keys to maintain security compliance and, in cases of personnel changes, to disable access to a database.